Why You Should Avoid Glass Block Windows

 So, should glass block windows remain in the past?
 Some designers think that they can be used to great effect in modern designs and improve the look and value of a home and we disagree.

 If you are considering working with this material, you may want to second guess that.
-Other window styles and accessories offer the same features as glass block windows without the outdated look.
+Other window styles and accessories offer the same features as glass brick windows without the outdated look.

 If you do have glass block windows and want to replace them with something better and beautiful, look no further than Feldco for the best replacement windows in the Midwest.